mcschied-dev/ten/README.md

 ## 🙏 Acknowledgments

-- Built with [ggez](https://ggez.rs/) - A Rust library for making 2D games
+- Built with [macroquad](https://macroquad.rs/) - A Rust library for making 2D games with WASM support
 - Inspired by the classic Space Invaders arcade game
 - Audio and graphics assets created for this project